neplexlabs/illustrator.js/README.md

 It may be hard to get simple things done via this library.
 Check out **[Canvacord](https://github.com/CesiumLabs/canvacord)** for beginner-friendly utility APIs, built with **Illustrator.js**.

+# Special thanks to 💖
+[Brooooooklyn](https://github.com/Brooooooklyn) and the people behind [napi-rs](https://github.com/napi-rs).
+Illustrator.js is here only because of their hard work behind the projects under napi-rs.

 # Discord

 Join our official Discord support server: **[Join Now](https://discord.gg/uqB8kxh)**